Xeno333/1042/docs/dev.md

 # `1042_schematics` API

 1042 has its own schematic format to be used in mapgen.
+The files use a naming conventions in this format: `<schematic name>.1042_schem.json`.
 It uses a json formated file as an output and has the following functions:

 - `schematics_1042.new_schematic(x, y, z)` Returns a schematic table with a size of `(x, y, z)`.
 - `schematics_1042.register_schematic(name, schem)` Register a schematic table in the enviorment.
 Returns `true` if it worked or `false` if it was alredy registered.